European Banking Federation

 EBF

-The European Banking Federation represents national banking associations from 45 countries, advocating for a stable, secure, and inclusive European financial ecosystem.
+The European Banking Federation is the primary body representing national banking associations from 45 countries.

 Lobbying Activity